ceejbot/economics-of-package-management/slides.md

 ^ The ex-Yahoo employee who thought that sharing the Yahoo package manager with the world was a pretty neat idea was right about that, but he didn’t have many ideas beyond that, and it turns out running companies is a lot of work.
 So in 2018 he hired a new CEO to do that work for him, and well, here we go.
 The first thing this new CEO wanted to do was change npm’s culture— you know, the thing it had exported as its marketing message.
 The sustainable, compassionate culture was the first thing to go when this new guy arrived.
 Everybody, including me, learned it was just a marketing message, not deeply held values.

 ^ npm’s PR troubles as a result are probably known to you now.
 We’re a community that enjoys our drama.
 It's possible that if a saint were in charge, I wouldn't be standing here.
-But maybe I would be, because even a decent human being in that spot has a big problem to solve.
+But maybe I would be, because even a saint in that spot has a big problem to solve.

 ^ Here’s the problem.